Emergency stroke treatment in Orange Park, Florida

 As a Comprehensive Stroke Center serving Clay County, Orange Park Medical Center is proud to offer members of our community the expert stroke care they need close to home.
 When an emergency strikes, you don't have to waste valuable time traveling farther for advanced medical care.

-Our hospital is certified by The Joint Commission, which recognizes our stroke services for meeting and exceeding national standards for acute stroke care.
 We coordinate with local emergency medical services (EMS) personnel while they are en route to the hospital with a patient experiencing stroke symptoms.
 This allows us to prepare for our patients' arrivals and get them to imaging for an expedited diagnosis.

 If you suspect someone is exhibiting stroke symptoms, don't wait.
 Call 911 immediately.